 Make sure you are in the know about Public Holidays

 It seems that every time a public holiday comes around, there’s lot of scratching of heads, wondering what to pay staff and why.

-We have formatted a guide specifically for this area, breaking the laws down and providing some working examples to help ease the process.
+We have formatted a guide specifically for this area, breaking the Holidays Act down, and providing some working examples to help ease the process.